Mars' moon lander to return Russia to deep space

 "We haven't had a successful interplanetary expedition for over 15 years.
 In that time, the people, the technology, everything has changed.
 It's all new for us, in many ways we are working from scratch," he said.

 The launch is scheduled for 12:16 a.m.
-Moscow time on Wednesday (8:16 p.m.
-BT Tuesday).
+Moscow time on Wednesday (2016 GMT Tuesday).
 After a voyage across many millions of miles, the biggest challenge will be landing the probe on an unknown, weightless world.

 "There's no gravity to help you.
-It's like docking with a space station that has no airlock," said Pascal Lee, Mars planetary scientist at NASA's Ames Research Centre.
+It's like docking with a space station that has no airlock," said Pascal Lee, Mars planetary scientist at NASA's Ames Research Center.

 Scientists hope Phobos-Grunt will touch down on a flat spot and find the ground soft enough to scrape up.
 "Any big rocks near the surface can capsize it," Zakharov said.
 "We're worried about every single phase.
 It's like our child."